- Usa commands like pactl info and inxi -A to check if PipeWire is the active server.

 How to disable PulseAudio and use only PipeWire

-One of the most frequent mistakes after “migrating” to PipeWire is leaving PulseAudio half aliveThis means that sometimes it starts and sometimes it doesn't, or it activates via socket and competes with PipeWire.
+One of the most common mistakes after migrating to PipeWire is leaving PulseAudio partially active , so that it sometimes starts and sometimes doesn't, or it activates via socket and competes with PipeWire.
 To avoid this, it's best to disable it completely.

 On systems with user-run systemd, it is common to run: